 The Seedy World of Bob Crane, TV's Colonel Hogan

 Robert Edward Crane was born in Waterbury, Connecticut on July 13th, 1928.
-By his early teens, he was demonstrating musical talent and had set his sights on becoming a drummer, fantasizing about becoming the next Buddy Rich.
+By his early teens, he was demonstrating musical talent and had set his sights on becoming a drummer, fantasizing about being the next Buddy Rich.
 At age sixteen, he began drumming for the Connecticut Symphony Orchestra, but was let go after two years for "clowning around during a Bach fugue."

-He married his high school sweetheart, Anne Terzian, in 1949.
+In 1949 Crane married his high school sweetheart, Anne Terzian.
 They would eventually have three children: Robert David, Deborah Ann, and Karen Leslie.

 Crane began his career in radio on WLEA in Hornell, New York, WBIS in Bristol, Connecticut, WICC in Bridgeport, and Boston's WEEI.
-His success in the east led to an offer for him to move in 1956 to Los Angeles and host the morning show at KNX.
-There he became known as "The King of the Los Angeles Airwaves."
+His success in the east led to an offer to relocate in 1956 to Los Angeles and host the morning show at KNX where he became known as "The King of the Los Angeles Airwaves."
 His show filled the broadcast booth with sly wit, drums, and often, movie stars.
 His show was the number-one rated morning show in LA and stars such as Marilyn Monroe, Frank Sinatra, Bob Hope, were guests.

 But Crane had a higher ambition, and pursued acting opportunities.
 He subbed for Johnny Carson on "Who Do You Trust?" (and turned down the chance to be Carson's replacement), and acted on shows like "The Twilight Zone," "Alfred Hitchcock Presents," and "General Electric Theater."
 When Carl Reiner guested on the KNX show, Crane persuaded him to book him on "The Dick Van Dyke Show" in 1961.
 This was where he was spotted by Donna Reed who eventually cast him in the recurring role as neighbor Dr. Dave Kelsey (1963-1965).
 He also acted small roles in the dramatic films "Return to Peyton Place" and "Man-Trap."